josesosajs/multimae-meets-eo/README.md

 ## Acknowledgements
-The codebase is inspired by [MultiMAE](https://github.com/EPFL-VILAB/MultiMAE).
-Our work uses [MMEarth](https://github.com/vishalned/MMEarth-data) dataset.
+Our work is inspired by [MultiMAE](https://github.com/EPFL-VILAB/MultiMAE) and it uses [MMEarth](https://github.com/vishalned/MMEarth-data) dataset.
 We thank authors for making their amazing work accesible to the community.

 ## Citation
 ```